MSIM Admissions FAQ

 Q: How do I decide which MSIM degree option is right for me?

 A: This decision is dependent on your academic and professional background, goals and desired timeline.
-Compare the programs side-by-side to determine which option is the best fit for you and explore our FAQ about the online vs. residential degree options.
+Compare the program options side-by-side to determine which option is the best fit for you and explore our FAQ about the online vs. residential degree options.
 Still unsure?
-Attend an information session to learn more from admissions staff and ask questions.
+Attend an information session or schedule an advising appointment to learn more from admissions staff and ask questions.

 Q: What can you tell me about the MSIM student body?